Mygod/reactmap-android/README.md

 * More conveniently refresh the webpage when fullscreen.
 (During network congestion, Chrome HTTP/3 scheduler retries requests at its own pace.
 Doing a manual refresh overrides this.)
 * Login button is clicked automatically (Discord login only).
 * You could make alerts follow location in background.
+* Handle links to the map without opening a new tab (requires custom build for custom domains).

 ## Guide for custom build